 Reassessing Data Processes

-Internal business processes are the follow up step to your top of funnel data capture driven by your web forms, and within those processes can be hidden flaws that affect conversions of leads to sales, elevate overhead costs and slow down your company’s ability to improve your sales timelines.
+Internal business processes are the follow-up step to your top-of-funnel data capture driven by your web forms, and within those processes can be hidden flaws that affect conversions of leads to sales, elevate overhead costs, and slow down your company’s ability to improve your sales timelines.

-In our next post, we will discuss the analysis of your data processes from initial contact thru to your post-sale functions to ensure that the data you are pulling down from your web forms as part of your online marketing strategy have the highest potential of furthering your brand goals and increasing sales.
+In our next post, we will discuss the analysis of your data processes from initial contact thru to your post-sale functions to ensure that the data you are pulling down from your web forms as part of your online marketing strategy has the highest potential of furthering your brand goals and increasing sales.